Paul Winthrop Conley: Early life

 Paul Winthrop Conley was born on November 18, 1917.
-He was the third son of Lawrence J. (“Larry”) Conley and Helen F. (McCarthy) Conley and brother of William G., Robert A. (“Bobby), Kenneth L. (“Kenney”), Leonard F., Donald F., Lorraine A., and Helen M. Conley.
-In his youth the family lived in a house at 668 East Sixth Street South Boston, Massachusetts.
-Conley’s father Larry Conley was a 1905 welterweight champion.
-After his boxing career ended, Larry Conley became a boxing manager, trainer, and referee.
-Later in life Larry Conley became a boxing instructor at Cornell University in Ithaca, New York.
-After leaving Cornell University Larry Conley became a boxing instructor at Harvard University in Cambridge, Massachusetts.
-Larry Conley also served as a boxing instructor in the state of Massachusetts at Browne & Nichols, Fessenden, and Middlesex, preparatory schools.
+He was the third son of Lawrence J. ("Larry") Conley and Helen F. (McCarthy) Conley and brother of William G., Robert A. ("Bobby"), Kenneth L. ("Kenney"), Leonard F., Donald F., Lorraine A., and Helen M. Conley.
+In his youth the family lived in a house at 668 East Sixth Street, South Boston, Massachusetts.
+Larry Conley was a 1905 welterweight champion.
+After his boxing career ended, Larry became a boxing manager, trainer, and referee.
+He worked as a boxing instructor at Cornell University before moving to Massachusetts and becoming a boxing instructor at Harvard.
+Larry also served as a boxing instructor for several Massachusetts preparatory schools, including Browne & Nichols, Fessenden, and Middlesex.
 When he died suddenly in 1931 at the age of forty-four, Larry Conley was the boxing coach for the Harvard University Boxing Club.
-On November 20, 1931, a testimonial concert was held in Larry Conley’s honor at the Municipal Building in South Boston, Massachusetts.
-Larry Conley is often remembered as “one of Boston’s best beloved boxing figures” by many boxing fans.
-Throughout his lifetime Larry Conley encouraged his sons’ interest in boxing.
-Paul W. Conley’s older brother Bobby Conley also boxed in amateur tournaments.
-On December 6, 1934, Bobby Conley won the amateur title in the Irish American Athletic Association’s boxing show by defeating Walter Gardiner of Providence, Rhode Island.
-Kenney Conley boxed as an amateur boxer during his period of service in the United States Navy during World War II.
+On November 20, 1931, a testimonial concert was held in Larry Conley's honor at the Municipal Building in South Boston, Massachusetts.
+Larry Conley is often remembered as "one of Boston's best beloved boxing figures" by many boxing fans.
+Throughout his lifetime, Larry Conley encouraged his sons' interest in boxing.
+Paul's older brother Bobby also boxed in amateur tournaments.
+On December 6, 1934, Bobby won the amateur title in the Irish American Athletic Association's boxing show by defeating Walter Gardiner of Providence, Rhode Island.
+Kenney, another of the brothers, boxed as an amateur boxer during his period of service in the United States Navy during World War II.